-Qatar is a constitutional monarchy in which Amir Sheikh Tamim bin Hamad Al Thani exercises full executive power.
-The constitution provides for hereditary rule by men in the amir's branch of the Al Thani family.
-Qatar held elections in October for the Shura (Consultative) Council, Qatar's legislative body with limited authorities, which were the first such elections in the country's history.
-Voters chose 30 representatives of the 45-member body, with the amir appointing the other 15 members.
+Qatar is a constitutional monarchy in which Emir Sheikh Tamim bin Hamad Al Thani exercises absolute executive power.
+The constitution provides for hereditary rule by men in the emir's branch of the Al Thani family.
+The country held elections in October 2021 for the Shura (Consultative) Council, a legislative body with limited authorities, which were the first such elections in the country's history.
+Voters chose 30 representatives of the 45-member body, with the Emir appointing the other 15 members.
 Observers considered these elections free and fair with 63 percent turnout, but with election laws that disenfranchised some tribal groups.
-The amir appoints all cabinet members, including the prime minister.
+The emir appoints all cabinet members, including the prime minister.